How does technology make us vulnerable?

 Cars and Other Transportation

-Transport is getting to be powered by technology, specifically by internet, GPS and online features in smart electric cars.
+Transport is getting to be powered by technology, specifically by the internet, GPS, and online features in smart electric cars.
 It has been demonstrated online a few times, these smart cars can be hacked.

 With the invention of self-driving cars, I doubt you’ll have to worry about your car spinning off into the oncoming lane, but underground attacks might be possible.
 Imagine someone being able to see exactly where you’re going, how long you’re staying there, where you’re heading, where you’re living, your entire contact list, and a host of other vital information.

-A cyber-criminal may not be capable of get entry to your locked-down laptop or computer directly, however it is feasible that your unsecured TV can give them a very easy way in the backdoor via your router.
+A cyber-criminal may not be capable of getting entry to your locked-down laptop or computer directly, however, it is feasible that your unsecured TV can give them a very easy way in the backdoor via your router.

 Hackers have proved that it’s feasible to take control of smart devices in people’s homes.